Axial and Vector Structure Functions for Electron- and Neutrino- Nucleon Scattering Cross Sections at all $Q^2$ using Effective Leading order Parton Distribution Functions: Introduction

 \section{Introduction}

 The field of neutrino oscillation physics has progressed from the discovery of neutrino oscillation~\cite{ATM} to an era of precision measurements of mass splitting and mixing angles.
-The cross sections for neutrino interactions in the few GeV region are not well known.
-This results in large systematic uncertainties in the extraction of mass splitting and mixing parameters in neutrino oscillations experiments such as MINOS\cite{MINOS}, NO$\nu$A\cite{NOVA} , K2K \cite{K2K}, SuperK\cite{superK}, T2K\cite{T2K}, and MiniBooNE\cite{MiniBooNE}.
+The cross sections for neutrino interactions in the few $\GeV$ region are not well known.
+This results in systematic uncertainties in the extraction of mass splitting and mixing parameters in neutrino oscillations experiments such as MINOS\cite{MINOS,MINOS2}, NO$\nu$A\cite{NOVA} , K2K \cite{K2K}, SuperK\cite{superK}, T2K\cite{T2K}, and MiniBooNE\cite{MiniBooNE}.
 A reliable model of neutrino inelastic cross sections at low energies is essential for precise neutrino oscillations experiments.

-The renewed interest in neutrino interactions at low energies has resulted in the construction of several near detectors (e.g. MINOS\cite{MINOS}, T2K\cite{T2K}) to measure low energy cross sections and fluxes.
-In addition, there are new experiments (e.g. SciBooNE \cite{sciboone}, and MINERvA\cite{minerva}) which are specifically designed to measure neutrino cross sections at low energies.
+The renewed interest in neutrino interactions at low energies has resulted in the construction of several near detectors (e.g. MINOS\cite{MINOS2}, T2K\cite{T2K}) to measure low energy cross sections and fluxes, as well as experiments (e.g. SciBooNE \cite{sciboone}, and MINERvA\cite{minerva}) which are specifically designed to measure neutrino cross sections at low energies.

-In this communication, we report on a duality based model of neutrino interactions.
+In this communication, we report on a duality based model of neutrino interactions using effective leading order parton distribution functions (PDFs).
 Earlier versions of the model\cite{nuint01,nuint02} have been incorporated into several Monte Carlo generators of neutrino interactions including NEUT\cite{NEUT}, GENIE\cite{GENIE}, NEUGEN\cite{NEUGEN} and NUANCE\cite{NUANCE}.

-In the few GeV region, the three types of neutrino interaction processes include quasi-elastic reactions, resonance production, and deep inelastic scattering.
+In the few $\GeV$ region, there are contributions from three kinds of neutrino interaction processes as defined by the final state invariant mass $W$.
+These include quasi-elastic reactions ($W<1.07~\GeVc$), resonance production (e.g. the $\Delta(1232)$ region $1.1<W<1.4~\GeVc$ and higher mass resonances with $1.4<W<2.0~\GeVc$), and deep inelastic scattering ($W> 2.0~\GeVc$).
 It is quite challenging to disentangle each of those contributions separately, and in particular the contribution of resonance production and inelastic scattering continuum.
 At low $Q^2$ there are large non-perturbative contributions to the inelastic cross section.
-These include kinematic target mass corrections, dynamic higher twist effects, and higher order Quantum Chromodynamic (QCD) terms.
+These include kinematic target mass corrections, dynamic higher twist effects, and higher order Quantum Chromodynamic (QCD) terms, and nuclear effects on nuclear targets.